grefel/extendscriptApiDocTransformations/README.md

 If you want to use the documentation you can find an online version [here](http://www.indesignjs.de/extendscriptAPI).

-You can find an alternative node.js approach [at](https://github.com/yearbookmachine/extendscript-api-documentation).
-There is also a HTML compilation from [jongware](http://www.jongware.com/idjshelp.html).
+There is also an alternative node.js approach on [github](https://github.com/yearbookmachine/extendscript-api-documentation) and a HTML compilation from [jongware](http://www.jongware.com/idjshelp.html).

-### Prerequisites
+### Before you start

   - Java and XSLT 2.0 Processor.
 For example [Saxon XSLT Processor](http://www.saxonica.com/welcome/welcome.xml)
   - Put the Adobe InDesign and ExtendScript Toolkit  source files in Folder `sourceXML`